prakashh05/sql_projects/README.md

 - `queries.sql` – SQL scripts for the project
 - `*.pdf` – PDF reports with query results, screenshots, or detailed analysis

-> SQL scripts and PDF reports are included as relevant to the project.